Boulder County government offices closed Thursday, Nov. 28, and Friday, Nov. 29, for the Thanksgiving holiday.

 Reclamation Plan

-The final reclamation plan calls for:
+The final reclamation plan that was approved by DRMS called for:

 • Regrading the “high wall” (i.e., steep portions of the quarry) to mimic the natural slope of the surrounding landscape through minimal blasting and earth moving.